 This statement adopts FASB Statement No. 57, Related Party Disclosures with a modification to paragraph 4 to require disclosure of compensation arrangements, expense allowances, and other similar items in the ordinary course of business.

-This statement rejects ASU 2013-06, Not-For-Profit Entities, Services Received from Personnel of an Affiliate and AICPA Accounting Interpretations, Business Combinations: Accounting Interpretations of APB Opinion No. 16, No. 39, “Transfers and Exchanges between Companies under Common Control.”
+This statement rejects ASU 2009-17, Consolidations (Topic 810)—Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities, ASU 2010-02, Consolidation (Topic 810)—Accounting and Reporting for Decreases in Ownership of a Subsidiary—a Scope Clarification, ASU 2010-10, Consolidations (Topic 810)—Amendments for Certain Investment Funds, ASU 2013-06, Not-For-Profit Entities, Services Received from Personnel of an Affiliate, ASU 2014-07, Consolidation (Topic 810)—Applying Variable Interest Entities Guidance to Common Control Leasing Arrangements, ASU 2015-02, Consolidation (Topic 810)—Amendments to the Consolidation Analysis, ASU 2016-17, Consolidation (Topic 810)—Interests Held through Related Parties That Are under Common Control, ASU 2018-17, Consolidation (Topic 810)—Targeted Improvements to Related Party Guidance for Variable Interest Entities and AICPA Accounting Interpretations, Business Combinations: Accounting Interpretations of APB Opinion No. 16, No. 39, “Transfers and Exchanges between Companies under Common Control.”

-Guidance in paragraph was incorporated from SSAP No. 96 as discussed in Issue Paper No. 128—Settlement Requirements for Intercompany Transactions, An Amendment to SSAP No. 25—Accounting for and Disclosures about Transactions with Affiliates and Other Related Parties.
+Guidance in paragraph 9 was incorporated from SSAP No. 96 as discussed in Issue Paper No. 128—Settlement Requirements for Intercompany Transactions, An Amendment to SSAP No. 25—Accounting for and Disclosures about Transactions with Affiliates and Other Related Parties.
 SSAP No. 96 was nullified in 2011 with the guidance from that SSAP retained within this SSAP.